-Partial List of Key Personnel Contacted
+Partial List of Key Permit Holder Personnel Contacted

 List of Documents Reviewed

 List of Acronyms (if applicable)

 List of Inspection Procedures Used

 Summary of Items Opened, Closed and Discussed (if applicable)

 4.8 Report Details.
 The detailed discussion in the report provides the information which forms the bases upon which the other sections of an inspection report are developed.
 In most cases, the detailed discussion will be organized into one or more sections, each addressing an area of inspection.
 Each area will in turn be divided into two parts: inspection scope and findings.
 These are discussed in more detail below.